rhys-vdw/bookshelf-api-proposal/main.md

 .tap(items => userIterface.presentItems(items))
 .tap(items => {

+  // Some more business logic.
+This is meant to look like we're working out which items
-  const purchasedItems = items.filter(item =>
+  // have been crossed of a shopping list in the UI. const purchasedItems = items.filter(item =>
     userInterface.isChecked(item)
   );

+  // See above for the definition of `markPurchased`.
+It calls `patch`.
+  // `.patch()` does an update, but applies it to all targeted items.
+  // In this case we're assuming that both items have been bought.

   return ShoppingList.all(purchasedItems).markPurchased();
   // SQL: update shopping_list set is_purchased = true where id in (1, 2);